lennonokun/hustle/README.md

 * make decision tree viewer in tui
 ### Solver
 * add cache settings to main?
-* specify max turns
 * record cache stats
 * standardize types for stuff like NLETS and wlen
-* make heuristics work for any word bank
 * check if solve strings are impossible? (allow impossible with --dirty)
 * improve dtree pprint format
 * make cache work for hard mode
-* re-add bounds + general generation?
 * isolate fbmaps + methods (simplify wlen <= 5 optimizations)
 * optimization:
-  - better lower bounds
   - is making dtree slow?
-  - faster top words selection:
-    * check lower bounds while building?
-    * don't need to sort entire vec
+  - don't need to sort entire vec for selection
 * see how decision tree would process specific answer(s)?
 ### Generation
-* add lbound gen?
-* add hgen?
-* add more things to metadata
 * default to out's settings
 * settings profiles?
 * also check wbanks and hdata?